mertkaplandar/rocket-ground-station-app/README.md

 ## Contact

-For any questions or suggestions, please contact [Mert Kaplandar](https://github.com/mertkaplandar).
+For any questions or suggestions, please contact with [Mert Kaplandar](https://github.com/mertkaplandar).